yashvigupta13/landslide-risk-nh3/README.md

 Scripts are exploratory (# %% cell-based), with hard-coded paths — shared for methodological transparency, not as a plug-and-run package.
 Raw inputs (IMD rainfall NetCDF, causative-factor rasters, landslide inventory) are not included due to size/data-sharing restrictions.

+Raw inputs (IMD rainfall NetCDF, causative-factor rasters, landslide inventory) are not included due to size/data-sharing restrictions.

+These raw datasets were preprocessed (for example: IMD NetCDF → daily GeoTIFFs → yearly/30yr rasters, reprojection/resampling, clipping) before being used by the scripts.

 Note on coordinates: some input CSVs use column names `Latitude` / `Longitude` while actually containing projected easting/northing values (they were effectively flipped).
 The scripts treat `Latitude` as Easting and `Longitude` as Northing when sampling/clipping to handle this.